Types of shadow effect

 Natural shadow: Natural shadow is when an image is edited to create the visual effect that the object has cast a shadow on the background.
 The photo editor can choose where the imaginative light is coming from and cast the shadow accordingly.
 This makes the object appear to be sitting on a surface.

 Existing shadow or cast shadow: Sometimes, you’ll have a photo that has natural shadows in it, but you need to edit it and create a different background.
 In these cases, you can preserve the naturally occurring shadow with the correct levels of opacity and transparency.
-In some instances, you’ll need to recreate the original shadow by hand.
+In some instances, you’ll need to recreate the original shadow by hand in Photoshop.

 When to use shadow effect